PaulskPt/qwstpad-arduino/README.md

 🧪 Example: Feather_ESP32-S3_TFT_Qwstpad_ButtonEvents_test.ino

 This sketch demonstrates how to use the QwstPad class to detect and handle button events (presses and releases) on a Feather ESP32-S3 with a QwstPad connected via I²C.
-In the most recent version of this test I connected four external I2C devices: the two QwstPad game controllers, one Pimoroni multi-sensor-stick and a M5Stack Unit-RTC.
-It revealed that this was too much for one I2C bus (note that the Feather ESP32-S3 TFT also use a battery gauge and a temperature sensor that also use the I2C bus).
-I successfully connected the four external I2C devices to two I2C buses.
-The two I2C game controllers I connected to the second I2C bus (Wire1) using SDA1 via GPIO10 and SCL1 via GPIO11.
+In the most recent version of this test I connected four external I²C devices: the two QwstPad game controllers, one Pimoroni multi-sensor-stick and a M5Stack Unit-RTC.
+It revealed that this was too much for one I²C bus (note that the Feather ESP32-S3 TFT also use a battery gauge and a temperature sensor that also use the I²C bus).
+I successfully connected the four external I²C devices to two I²C buses.
+The two I²C game controllers I connected to a second I²C bus.

 🔧 Key Features: